sam-almighty/slate/source/index.html.md

 > Make sure to replace `region`,`yourapplicationid`, `yourclientsecret` and `userid` with your details.

 Initialization API allows you to initialize with the Engage sdk.
 You can register your application with your application instance, region, application id, client secret and user id.
+This API must be invoked as the first call in your application.

 # sendMetrics